My anxiety disorder has been an active part of my life for a long time….about twenty years or so.

 And as I said before, I am not alone with this issue.

 I see this topic in anxiety forums all the time.
 People are always asking “Why?”
 “Why do I feel so guilty?”
 “Why can’t I let go of this?”
 “Big things, small things…why do I feel guilty over EVERYTHING?”

 And here is what I tell them….

 I say, “I feel guilty…..you feel guilty……most people with anxiety feel guilty about a whole lot of something or another.
 Part of it is because most of us with anxiety are very sensitive people, with strong morals and ethics, and we generally care about doing what is considered to be “the right thing.”
 But the truth is that none of us really feel quite as guilty as we think we feel.”

-That probably doesn’t seem to make a whole lot of sense does it?
-But its the truth.
+That may not seem to make a lot of sense, but it is the truth.